We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - reflective elements

-- length may be too short for some runners
+- may be too short for some runners

 Featuring Nike’s Dri-FIT technology, mesh side inserts, and mesh “underwear” inside for cooling ventilation, the Nike Tempo Running Shorts are one of the best options if you’re looking for a breathable short.

-The shorts are available in a variety of colors and sizes ranging from XS–2XL.
-They also have an elastic waistband with an inner drawstring and back pocket to hold your keys or a credit card.
+The shorts are available in a variety of colors and in sizes XS–2XL.
+They have an elastic waistband with an inner drawstring and a back pocket to hold your keys or a credit card.

-The Tempo Running Shorts are part of Nike’s Move to Zero initiative and made from at least 75% recycled polyester fiber — a material that originates from recycled water bottles and reduces carbon emissions by up to 30%, compared with virgin polyester, according to Nike.
+The Tempo Running Shorts are part of Nike’s Move to Zero initiative.
+They’re made from at least 75% recycled polyester fiber — a material that originates from recycled water bottles and reduces carbon emissions by up to 30%, compared with virgin polyester, according to Nike.

-Just keep in mind that the shorts run a bit large, so you’ll want to consider buying a size down.
+Just keep in mind that the shorts run a bit large, so you may want to buy a size down.